tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-in a horror movie from 1979 we technically have a transgender character who is never othered never misgendered and is not a villain a retcon that changes nothing about the story but adds trans representation when little if any was available james cameron's aliens is curiously progressive in its sexual politics overall especially for a movie released during the reagan years take for instance the exchange between hudson and frost hey i sure wouldn't mind getting some more of that yeah the one that you had was male 1 it doesn't matter when it's so the butch space marine slept with a man and nobody makes a big deal out of it except for frost who wants to do it again and he is wholeheartedly supported this isn't just queer behavior being portrayed in a positive manner but one of the many ways that the movie obfuscates gender and supports a pansexual ethos the queer icon of aliens though is the female space marine vasquez who is tougher than most of the men in her squad in a movie released 27 years before the united states military even let women take on combat roles but is she herself queer the actors who played her jeanette goldstein weighed in on that question in 2016. she's an outsider she was just who she was with vasquez i never said she was straight or gay because to her it was nobody's business a lot of gay women come up and say oh my god when i saw you and you had a masculine look to you i saw myself but i had straight women coming up to me with the same thing someone was going through breast cancer and she told me that with each round of chemo she would think of vasquez a gay man from guatemala came to me and he said i identify so much with her he was very feminine vasquez is universal elsewhere in the film is bishop another sexless cyborg like the first film's ash david grevin in demeter and persephone in space observes bishop the cyborg retooled as a queer suffering body is an example of a resistant masculinity devoid of any obvious sexual desire such figures suggest queer
+in a horror movie from 1979 we technically have a transgender character who is never othered never misgendered and is not a villain a retcon that changes nothing about the story but adds trans representation when little if any was available james cameron's aliens is curiously progressive in its sexual politics overall especially for a movie released during the reagan years take for instance the exchange between hudson and frost hey I sure wouldn't mind getting some more of that yeah the one that you had was male 1 it doesn't matter when it's so the butch space marine slept with a man and nobody makes a big deal out of it except for frost who wants to do it again and he is wholeheartedly supported this isn't just queer behavior being portrayed in a positive manner but one of the many ways that the movie obfuscates gender and supports a pansexual ethos the queer icon of aliens though is the female space marine vasquez who is tougher than most of the men in her squad in a movie released 27 years before the united states military even let women take on combat roles but is she herself queer the actors who played her jeanette goldstein weighed in on that question in 2016. she's an outsider she was just who she was with vasquez I never said she was straight or gay because to her it was nobody's business a lot of gay women come up and say oh my god when I saw you and you had a masculine look to you I saw myself but I had straight women coming up to me with the same thing someone was going through breast cancer and she told me that with each round of chemo she would think of vasquez a gay man from guatemala came to me and he said I identify so much with her he was very feminine vasquez is universal elsewhere in the film is bishop another sexless cyborg like the first film's ash david grevin in demeter and persephone in space observes bishop the cyborg retooled as a queer suffering body is an example of a resistant masculinity devoid of any obvious sexual desire such figures suggest queer